yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![A screenshot of VSTS build definitions.](media/Ex1-Task7.18.png)

-19. Choose the content-web repository and accept the other defaults
+19. Choose the content-web repository and accept the other defaults.

     ![A screenshot of the source selection showing VSTS highlighted.](media/Ex1-Task7.19.png)

-20. Next, search for "Docker" templates and choose "Container" then select "Apply"
+20. Next, search for "Docker" templates and choose "Container" then select "Apply".

     ![A screenshot of template selection showing Container selected.](media/Ex1-Task7.20.png)

-21. Change the build name to "content-web-Container-CI"
+21. Change the build name to "content-web-Container-CI".

     ![A screenshot of the dialog where you can enter the name for the build.](media/Ex1-Task7.21.png)

-22. Select "Build an image"
+22. Select "Build an image":

-    ----- **Azure subscription**: Choose "azurecloud-sol"
+    ----- **Azure subscription**: Choose "azurecloud-sol".

-    ----- **Azure Container Registry**: Choose your ACR instance by name
+    ----- **Azure Container Registry**: Choose your ACR instance by name.

     ----- **Include Latest Tag**: Checked

     ![A screenshot of the dialog where you can describe the image build.](media/Ex1-Task7.22.png)

-23. Select "Push an image"
+23. Select "Push an image".

-    ----- **Azure subscription**: Choose "azurecloud-sol"
+    ----- **Azure subscription**: Choose "azurecloud-sol".

-    ----- **Azure Container Registry**: Choose your ACR instance by name
+    ----- **Azure Container Registry**: Choose your ACR instance by name.

     ----- **Include Latest Tag**: Checked

     ![A screenshot of the dialog where you can describe the image push.](media/Ex1-Task7.23.png)

-24. Select "Triggers"
+24. Select "Triggers".

     ----- **Enable continuous integration**: Checked